milanvthakor/task-manager-api/README.md

 #### Get Task by ID
 - **URL**: `/api/tasks/{id}`
 - **Method**: `GET`
 - **Description**: This API endpoint allows users to retrieve details of a task by providing its unique ID.
-User is allowed to retrieve details of only his/her task.
+The user is allowed to retrieve details of only his/her task.
 - **Headers**:
     - `Authorization` (string, required): The `Authorization` header must be set with a valid authentication token obtained from the `/login` endpoint.
 Use the format `Authorization: Bearer <token>`.
 - **Path Parameters**: